top of page

 Who are the managers?

-Each team will need one or more parent managers who will help with team communication, organizing team parties, etc.
+Each team will need one or more parent-volunteer manager who will help with team communication, organizing team parties, etc.

 Where do the teams practice?

 Practices take place at one of several Burlingame fields including Murray Field, Lower Bayside Field, Franklin Field, Osberg Field, Cuernavaca Park, Burlingame High School fields, Mills High School fields, Hillsborough North, Hillsborough West, as well as our own indoor facility, the Burlingamer.
-Each team will be assigned 2 practices/week.
-Typically, the younger teams will practice earlier in the evening (3-30:5:00pm) and the older teams later (5:00-8pm or 8:00-9:30pm).
 The Club also runs special training programs which include Special Clinics.

 These optional but encouraged programs are in addition to the regular team practices and are free of charge for Club players.